TurtleGod7/Strawberry-Puff-Bot/README.md

 ## Features

-- Roll random puffs with varying rarities
+- 🎲 **Roll for Puffs:** Collect random puffs of varying rarities and abilities.
-- Track your roll statistics
+- 📊 **Track & Compare Stats:** View your collection progress and compare with other users.
-- View drop rates for each puff
+- ⚔️ **PvP Battles & Lineups:** Build lineups and battle friends using unique puff skills.
-- Compare your rolls with other users
+- 🛒 **Shop & Feed:** Buy items and feed your puffs to boost their power.
-- Customizable settings
+- ⚙️ **Customizable Settings:** Adjust notifications, preferences, and get help—all in one place.
-- And more!
+- ✨ **Ongoing Updates:** New features and puffs added regularly!

 ## Bot Info